 Founding Editor, Poetry Editor

-Katherine O’Hara is an MFA candidate at UNCW in fiction where she serves as a supporting staff member for Beloit Poetry Journal.
-Previously, she read fiction for Ecotone, a literary magazine that reimagines place, and worked as an editorial intern for Lookout Books, fact-checking and typesetting This Is My Body.
-Among others, Katherine’s writing has appeared in the Hobart and Occulum Journal.
-Her reviews and profile pieces have appeared in Beloit Poetry Journal and in The Future of Publishing series from Lookout Books.
+Katherine O’Hara is a Summer 2020 Tin House Workshop candidate and an MFA candidate at UNCW where she serves as a supporting staff member and digital broadside designer for Beloit Poetry Journal.
+Previously, she read fiction for Ecotone, a literary magazine that reimagines place, and worked as an editorial intern for Lookout Books.
+Among others, Katherine’s writing has appeared in the Hobart, Edizioni Black Coffee, Occulum Journal, and forthcoming in Press Pause Press.
+Her reviews and profile pieces have appeared online in Beloit Poetry Journal and in The Future of Publishing series from Lookout Books.
 As far as writing, she is working on a hybrid novel featuring poetic interpretations of grief in rural Louisiana, where her family is from.
-An excerpt was published in Hobart selected by former New Yorker contributor Evan Fleischer.
+The excerpt 'More Filling than Berries' from the novel was later chosen by Edizioni Black Coffee as their monthly Hobart selection, whereupon it was published in translation and discussed on their podcast.

 Carey Cecelia Shook